elisabethschiele/modelChecking/README.md

 ## Future Work
 ### Parameter Grid-Search
-The most important thing to add in the future is an automated grid-search for parameters.
+The most important thing to add in the future is an automated grid search for parameters.
 Currently, the user must determine the optimal parameters by manually searching for them.
 This can be tedious, and time-consuming and is an important source of potential human error.
 Using an automated grid search would eliminate the source of human error, thus ensuring that both algorithms may be compared safely as their optimal parameters have been objectively determined.